maccu71/projects/README.md

 By default, tasks in Ansible are like a well-organized party—they're run one at a time on a group of hosts (the default number is 5) before moving to the next task.
 However, this behavior depends on the applied strategy.
 Just like party planning, the behavior can be modified using special directives, such as serial.

-The run_once directive is used when you need or want to run certain task(s) only once.
+The 'run_once' directive is used when you need or want to run certain task(s) only once.
 This can be useful for getting the value of some variable or making changes in a configuration.
 While some situations can be handled by specifying a host in the inventory, this might not always be sufficient and can introduce inconsistencies.
 It's like telling one friend to bring chips but ending up with five bags of chips and no dip.
 Awkward!

 This is where the run_once directive swoops in to save the day!